 The people who call Sanford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sanford residents report their race to be White, followed by Asian.
-Important ancestries of people in Sanford include English, Irish, French Canadian, and German.
+Important ancestries of people in Sanford include French, Irish, English, French Canadian, and Italian.

 The most common language spoken in Sanford is English.
 Other important languages spoken here include French and Italian.